-We took turns cooking group dinners at the hostel, so I had to run to the market for groceries.
+We took turns cooking group dinners at the hostel, so I had to run to the market in Cusco for groceries.
 I begged my partner to buy one of these hooves, carry it through the hostel common room where people were waiting for us to serve dinner, and let me photograph expressions of horror.
 No luck.
 But aside from the poo that was still stuck on the bottom, they didn’t look half bad.
 (Cusco, Peru)

 The first sign that Indian Thali plates weren’t for me should have been the metal, prison-tray presentation (remember the Shaolin school?).
 Instead, purely out of necessity, I consumed scores of these damn things for nearly a month in Rajasthan.
 The rice and dessert ball are excellent; the rest has the texture of something squeezed out of a sick baby’s diaper.
 (Jaisalmer, India)

 Another horror from India, this cheese-covered plate of old spaghetti actually squirmed and made squishing sounds without being touched!
 Even given the food terrors above, this remains one of my worst meals on record.
 Now I know why Gandhi didn’t eat for 116 days: he probably tried the spaghetti and gave up on food for life.
 (Jodhpur, India)

 Yes, I went along with fishermen who were harpoon hunting for dolphins.
-Actually, we were hunting for whales, but this dolphin was in the wrong place at the wrong time.
+Actually, they were hunting for whales, but this dolphin was in the wrong place at the wrong time.
 Thankfully.
-But this forgotten part of Indonesia was given the green light to take whales by hand for sustenance.
+But this remote part of Indonesia was given the green light to take whales by hand for sustenance.
 After seeing the ribs showing on the kids that greeted our boat, I didn’t mind helping them drag Flipper up on the beach.
 The meat is oily and terrible; not for me.
 And it contains more mercury than tuna, enough to make you piss your pants and forget who you are for a few hours after eating it.